I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 Dad said goodbye, handing me a small case with a change of clothes.
 He must have known I was going to juvenile hall.
 I remained dry-eyed as he left the station.

 I was put in an open cell of about ten kids, 12 – 16.
 The oldest one was also the fattest.
 He came at me right away to knock me down.
-I jumped back and Fatty fell on his face.
+I jumped back.
+Fatty fell on his face.
 I put my foot on his neck and ground him into the floor.

 “Don’t fuck with me,” I told him.